 Sharing, Sizing, and Compromising

-Our household is rather unusual in that the current age and activity difference means our dogs are usually exercised separately.
+Our household is somewhat unusual.
+Age and activity difference means our dogs are usually exercised separately.
 As a result, our dogs can share coats instead of needing to wear them at the same time.
-I would need to make a few compromises for sharing to be viable.
+But I would need to make a few compromises for sharing to be viable.

 Oli is slightly longer, rounder, and has a much deeper chest than Humphrey.
-Length was an easy compromise, but the differences in girth means that a full chest jacket wouldn’t be suitable for sharing.
-A blanket-style coat, however, could be made to fit both dogs.
-For, sharing, I needed to ensure that the belly band width and position suited both dogs and had enough adjustment in the closure to fit snug on smaller Humphrey and still be secure on the stockier Oli.
+Length was an easy compromise, but the differences in girth means that a full chest dog jacket wouldn’t be suitable for sharing.
+A blanket-style dog coat, however, could be made to fit both dogs.
+For, sharing, I needed to ensure that the belly band width and position suited both dogs.
+It would also need to have extra adjustment in the closure to fit snug on smaller Humphrey and still be secure on stockier Oli.

-I wanted to be efficient with material use, but for the raincoat version I would also want to minimise upper seaming.
-Because of this, I based my design on a modified rectangle (single piece) for the body, neck, and chest with separate belly bands, collar, and leash opening shield.
+I wanted to be efficient with material, but for the raincoat I also wanted to minimise upper seams for waterproofing.
+I based my design on a modified rectangle (single piece) for the body, neck, and chest with separate belly bands, collar, and leash opening shield.
 The body of the coat and tabs were gently rounded for comfort.
 I experimented with laying out the pattern pieces in different configurations to minimise off-cuts.
 By planning combined with chance sizings and a bit of luck, the design was very low waste on cutting.

 Creating a Paper Pattern

-The elements are shown above (visual aid only, not to scale) with notes on sizing so you can use it to help create your own pattern to perfectly fit your pup.
+The elements are shown above (visual aid, not to scale) with notes so that you can use it to help create your own pattern to perfectly fit your pup.
 The diagram in the measurement section above also shows the measurements overlaid on a photo of Humphrey in one of the coats.
 Below, you can see the same elements assembled alongside a photo of Humphrey modelling one of the coats.

 The Final Custom DIY Dog Coat Design

 I’ll cover the assembly and construction in detail in our follow-on DIY coat posts.
-But to wrap up our custom coat pattern info first, but here are a few notes on the extra elements in our pattern and what I used them in my coat design.
+But to wrap up our custom coat pattern info first, but here are a few notes on the extra elements in our dog coat pattern and why I used them in my coat design.

-- The popped collar stands naturally thanks to stiffened materials (more on that in the detailed DIY posts), but it also naturally wants to pop.
-It is a straight rectangle sewn to a curve, creating the (partial) side of a cylinder.
-For a fold over collar, you can do the same without stiffening.
-For a lay flat decorative collar trim, you can use matched curve instead.
+- The popped collar stands naturally thanks to stiffened materials.
+It also naturally pops since it’s a rectangle sewn to a curve, like the side of a cylinder.
+For a fold-over collar, you can skip the stiffening.
+For a lay flat decorative collar, you use matched curve instead.

-- After making the red jacket and wearing it a few times, I decided to add a small belly band sleeve to help secure the end of the top band when fastened all the was closed on Humphrey’s smaller body.
+- After making the red fleece jacket and wearing it a few times, I decided to add a small belly band sleeve.
+It secures the end of the top band when fastened on Humphrey’s smaller body.
 He’s much smaller than Oli, and the end was flopping.
-This isn’t shown above, but it’s just a little strip sewn to create a loop near the top of the inside band.
-Velcro inside holds it snug against the band when not in use or when worn by Oli.
-Both the hook side of the Velcro and sleeve hold the end of the outer band when worn by Humphrey.
-It works perfectly and was included when making the follow-on raincoat.
+This isn’t shown above, but it’s just a little strip sewn to create a loop.
+Velcro inside holds it closed when not in use or when worn by Oli.
+Both the hook side of the Velcro and the sleeve hold the end of the band when worn by Humphrey.
+It works perfectly and was included on the raincoat.